GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 enqueueTime: '2021-08-16T14:12:53.289467Z'
 etag: b129bfd02c374040
 name: projects/{{project-id}}/locations/us-central1/deliveryPipelines/web-app/releases/web-app-001/rollouts/web-app-001-to-prod-0001
-state: SUCCESS
+state: SUCCEEDED
 targetId: prod
 uid: a5c7d6007fee4d80904d49142581aaa7
 ```

 The rollout may take several minutes.
-If you do not see `state: SUCCESS` in the output from the previous command, please wait and periodically re-run the command until the rollout completes.
+If you do not see `state: SUCCEEDED` in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 You can also confirm your `prod` GKE cluster has your apps deployed: